koinos/koinos-docs/docs/nodes/security.md

 - Use a dedicated unprivileged Unix account for the checkout and basedir.
-- Restrict SSH by source network where possible; use keys, disable password authentication after recovery access is proven, and protect privileged accounts with MFA at the access layer.
+- Restrict SSH by source network where possible; use keys, disable password authentication after recovery access is verified, and protect privileged accounts with MFA at the access layer.
 - Keep Ubuntu, Docker Engine, Compose, the reverse proxy, and monitoring agents patched through a tested maintenance window.